-Nielsen: at least 22.8 million watched Chauvin verdict
+Nielsen: at least 23.2 million watched Chauvin verdict

-The Nielsen company’s estimate came from viewership figures on 10 different networks that carried Tuesday’s verdict live.
-The actual audience was likely higher, however, since Nielsen’s count did not include Court TV or ESPN, which also carried the verdict.
+The Nielsen company’s estimate came from viewership figures on 11 different networks that carried Tuesday’s verdict live.
+The actual audience was likely higher, however, since Nielsen’s count did not include ESPN, which also carried the verdict.

 Word spread that the verdict was coming some 90 minutes before it was delivered, giving time for an audience to gather.